 What is Pareto Chart (Pareto Analysis) in Quality Management?

 There are many tools, techniques, diagrams, and charts are used in quality management to make analysis and improve the process quality.
 Pareto Chart (also known as Pareto Analysis or Pareto Diagram) is one of the seven basic tools of quality which helps to determine the most frequent defects, complaints, or any other factor.
 It is a visual tool widely used by professionals to analyze data sets related to a specific problem or an issue.
 From this aspect, it can be used as an efficient tool for problem-solving.
-In this article, we will demonstrate how to read a Pareto chart by using a Pareto chart example.
+In this article, we will demonstrate how to make and read a Pareto chart by using a Pareto chart example.

 The seven basic tools of quality involve a group of visual and graphical techniques that can be used to solve problems or issues related to quality.
 Many people with having limited knowledge about statistics can easily use these tools because of their simplicity.

 Below are the even basic tools of quality;

 - Fishbone Diagram (Cause and Effect or Ishikawa Diagram)

 - Check sheet